 This event made me think of the number of ways we preachers use the scripture in our sermons.
 Some preachers just sprinkle a bit of it into the sermon that has already been cooked to make it more edible.
-It wasn’t involved in the sermon idea phase.
+They simply “season to taste.”
+The text wasn’t involved in the sermon idea phase.
 It didn’t help the direction of the sermon in preparation.
-It is just sitting up on the podium next to the preacher.
+It is just sitting up on the podium as a prop next to the preacher.

 Don’t Just Look For Support

 Then there are those preachers who demonstrate that they have not just read the scripture looking to support their ideas, but they have actually struggled with the scripture.
-They are like Habbakkuk who persistently asked God why.
+They are like Habakkuk who persistently asked God why.
 You know we Christians like to give superficial and surface answers to really hard questions.
-And preachers are complicit in this mindset by preaching messages that imply that Christians don’t lose their jobs and if they do they find a better one quickly.
-Christians are always healed of their diseases if they would but pray.
-But no, some preachers simply ask, “why do you look upon them that deal treacherously, and hold your tongue when the wicked devours the man that is more righteous than he?”
-(Habbakkuk 1:13)
+And preachers are complicit in this mindset by preaching messages where Christians don’t lose their jobs and if they do they always find a better one quickly and soon after.
+In some of our sermons, Christians are always healed of their diseases if they would but pray.
+But no, some preachers go on and ask the tough questions like “why do you look upon them that deal treacherously, and hold your tongue when the wicked devours the man that is more righteous than he?”
+(Habakkuk 1:13)

-They ask hard questions that real people ask.
+Yes…Some preachers ask hard questions that real people ask.
 And they struggle with the scripture.
 They don’t just skim the surface, they dig deep.
-They hold on to the Bible just like Jacob held on to the Angel.
-They tell the angel, “I won’t let go until you bless me.”
+They don’t simply toss it…no, they hold on to the Bible just like Jacob held on to the Angel.
+They say, “I won’t let go until you bless me.”
 (Genesis 32:26)